netconomy/eslint-config-netconomy/README.md

 "extends": "netconomy/react"
 ```

-You can find more information about this feature of ESLint in the
+You can find more information about this ESLint feature in the
 [official documentation](http://eslint.org/docs/developer-guide/shareable-configs).